-The superintendent shall develop procedures regulating searches of students and their personal property.
+The superintendent will develop procedures regulating searches of students and their personal property.

-2. Locker Searches
+B. Locker Searches

 Students may be assigned lockers for storing and securing their books, school supplies, and personal effects.
 Lockers, desks, and storage areas are the property of the school district.
-No right nor expectation of privacy exists for any student as to the use of any space issued or assigned to a student by the school and such lockers and other spaces are subject to search in accordance with district policy.
+No right or expectation of privacy exists for any student as to the use of any space issued or assigned to a student by the school.
+Lockers and other spaces are subject to search in accordance with district policy.

-No student may use a locker, desk, or storage area as a depository for any substance or object which is prohibited by law or school rules or which poses a threat to the health, safety or welfare of the occupants of the school building or the building itself.
+No student may use a locker, desk, or storage area to store any substance or object which is prohibited by law or school rules or which poses a threat to the health, safety or welfare of the occupants of the school building or the building itself.

-Any student's locker, desk, or other storage area shall be subject to search if reasonable grounds exist to suspect that the search will yield evidence of the student's violation of the law or school rules.
-Any search of an individual student's locker shall be conducted according to board policy governing personal searches.
+Any student's locker, desk, or other storage area will be subject to search if reasonable grounds exist to suspect that the search will yield evidence of the student's violation of the law or school rules.
+Any search of an individual student's locker will be conducted according to board policy governing personal searches.